How To Paint Your Floors and Not Screw it Up

 Years ago when I decided to paint the floors in my small summer house, most people were shocked (including my parents).
-Bare wood floors were so chic and such a staple of 90's style, that painting them over and covering them up seemed sacrilegious.
-I didn't think so anymore.
-You can see how they turned out below the jump.
+Bare wood floors were so chic and such a staple of 90’s style, that painting them over and covering them up seemed sacrilegious.
+I didn’t think so anymore.
+See how they turned out…

 The inspiration came from visiting my friend Charles’ house in Massachusetts that had been part of a Shaker community.
 All the floors had been painted and repainted for years in the richest colors.
 The house was warm and bright without the aid of carpets or rugs, and the idea seemed perfect for any summer house, where all you want to do is walk barefoot for days at a time.

 It seemed easy to maintain, and removed all hint of preciousness to the floors.
 They just seemed practical and lovely, reminding me, as well, of the bright colors in Monet’s house at Giverny where he painted both the inside and outside with the bright colors of his surroundings.

 HOW I DID IT, SCREWED IT UP AND THEN CORRECTED MYSELF

 Moving the furniture was easy, the problem was working with the paint.
 I made a big mistake in laying the second coat on too thick and painting on a rainy day.
 The humidity and the thickness caused the paint to wrinkle, clot and appear dull and matted.
 I had to work hard to undo my mistake.
 Here are my new tips on how to do it right: